DigiDigi/cerulean_editor/README.md

 A Python/PyTorch IDE by way of visual quasi-graph nodes.

 # WIP: Not yet working.
+Still mostly prototyping.

 Code is built up by a series of connected nodes.
 You drag n' drop and connect functions/variables in a 2D area.
 It's meant to speed up